Engaged?? Congratulations! Now it’s time to start wedding planning.

 Fortunately, just a little bit of pre-game preparation can help alleviate wedding show nerves and make the day worthwhile.

-I’ve worked with a lot of brides and I’ve seen them approach wedding planning in many, many different ways.
+As an Essex wedding photographer I’ve worked with a lot of brides and I’ve seen them approach wedding planning in many, many different ways.
 I’ve used this experience to put together a few handy tips that I hope will help you get the most out of the next wedding show you attend.

 Make a Game Plan